strinsberg/tracker-express/README.md

 4. No pull requests should be submitted for branches that do not pass the pipline.

-5. All code **must** follow a **TDD** process.
-To ensure this it is best to commit changes after writing the test.
-Then implementing the functionality and commiting again when the test is passing.
-If tests and implementation are really small this can be relaxed a bit.
+5. All code should follow a **TDD** process if at all possible.
+Try your best.
+If you don't have full tests plan on writing them before moving on to new features.